 - support permits and student employment for summer and after-school programming (similar to Focus on Youth).

-Read our briefing note and full list of recommendations: Maximizing Community Use of School Spaces: Preparing for a New Normal.
+Read our briefing note and full list of recommendations: Moving Forward: Maximizing Community Use of School Spaces.